scottrish/cantina/README.md

 3. Identifier - prefix the search string with a hash, for example, #apply

 ## Compound Selectors
-Not yet supported
+Not yet implemented

 ## Chained Selectors
-Not yet supported
+Not yet implemented